 Location: Ubud, Bali

-Duration: Minimum 2 weeks, including the Cultural Discovery Week
+Duration: Minimum 2 weeks, including the Introductory Week

 Start Dates: Project is on-going, and you can join at any time, depending upon availability.
 Placements start each Monday